BakkerGames/GRIFTools/DAGS_SYNTAX.md

 @le(value1,value2)

->Checks if integer "value1" is less than or equal to integer "value2".
-Error if not integers.
+>Checks if "value1" is less than or equal to "value2".
+Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

 @lt(value1,value2)

->Checks if integer "value1" is less than integer "value2".
-Error if not integers.
+>Checks if "value1" is less than "value2".
+Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

 @ne(value1,value2)

 >Checks if the two values are not equal.
-Compares as integers if both convert to integers, otherwise compares as exact strings (ignoring case).
+Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

 @rand(value)